zamo752/THT/README.md

  the cost of access to tech careers around the world to shrink the tech skills gap and inequality in the tech space.
 Please ensure you have reviewed our about us page as well.

-## Being a Mentor
+## Being a Senior Code Reviewer

 In this role, you will be joining our team of specialist mentors.
 Our mentors are elite, world-leading programming experts with a skill set that is at the intersection of technical coding skills.
-Mentors work with leading tech partners from around the world in fields as diverse as technical education, developer assessment, and tech team peer reviews.
+Reviewers work with leading tech partners from around the world in fields as diverse as technical education, developer assessment, and tech team peer reviews.

 Pursuing reviewing as an opportunity provides a fulfilling way of specializing yourself further while garnering international work experience.
 It promises a